Traveler: Danielle Gervalis

 One of my favorite ocean activities is paddle boarding!
 To me, a trip to an island with gentles waves would not be complete without an outing on a stand up paddle board.
 You can navigate wherever and at what speed you like.
 It grants you a nice wide view of the beach and you can inspect outer lying reefs and sea creatures.

 Martha Brae Rafting Village

 Just a 30 minute ride from Montego Bay’s beaches takes you to the still and forested shade of Martha Brae.
-The $65 admission for a two person bamboo raft includes a drink at the outdoor and access to the grounds.
+The $65 admission for a two person bamboo raft includes a drink at the outdoor lounge and access to the grounds.
 There’s a beautiful garden you can wander before boarding the raft.
 We grabbed some Red Stripes on ice and settled in on the raft for a relaxing ride down the gentle Martha Brae river.

-One of the most unique travel experiences I’ve had was swimming with microscopic bio-luminescent organisms called dinoflagellatesat Luminous Lagoon!
+One of the most unique travel experiences I’ve had was swimming with microscopic bio-luminescent organisms called dinoflagellatesat in Luminous Lagoon!
 It’s said to be the largest and most brilliant of four such locations where these glowing organisms live in the world!